Moby Corse - the ferry with a fin

 At the stern there are several terraced decks with wooden tables and chairs.

-Access to the upper most deck adjacent to the funnel (aft) can be obtained from here.
+Access to the upper veranda deck adjacent to the funnel can be obtained from the terraced stern decks.

-With no exterior deck bar it is necessary to go down to the main passenger deck (a long walk if you are up on one of the terraced decks at the stern) obtain your beverage and then hike all the way back again - believe me, having done this many times during the seven hour voyage it is a long walk!
+Also, no exterior deck bar was available as such, it's necessary to go down to the main passenger deck (a long walk if you're on one of the terraced decks at the stern) to obtain your beverage and then hike all the way back again - believe me, having done this many times during the seven hour voyage it's a long way!

-The cabin sampled on my journey was located on one of the ships' upper decks and was affordable, large and spacious with an oversized single bed with a second one stowed away in the wall, a vanity table and ensuite bathroom.
+The cabin sampled on my journey was located on one of the ships' upper decks (as opposed to one located on the lower decks, some of which are located below the waterline), and was affordable, large & spacious with an oversized single bed with a second one stowed away in the wall, a vanity table and ensuite bathroom.

 In closing Moby Corse is a fine vessel!

-Highly cared for by her company she is in very good condition internally.
+Highly cared for by her company she's in very good condition internally.

 Very much a mini cruise experience, Moby Corse can be highly recommended and with a few tweaks she would be second to none - she has a large lounge/bar, a range of dining options, excellent children's facilities, ample exterior decks, a range of cabins and a cinema.

-All that is needed is an exterior deck bar - I would reopen the area forward of the funnel (above the bridge), deck the whole area, open a bar, introduce a few planters, a Jacuzzi or two and speakers for mood music and you have yourself a great Mediterranean come Miami beach club.
+All that is needed is an exterior deck bar - I would reopen the area forward of the funnel (above the bridge), deck the whole area, open a bar, introduce a few planters, a Jacuzzi or two and speakers for ambient music and you'll have a great Mediterranean come Miami beach club.

-If you need to travel from #a2bviasea and have the option of travelling aboard Moby Corse, don't hesitate - book yourself aboard for a minicruise.
+If you need to travel from A2B (via the sea) and have the option of travelling aboard Moby Corse, don't hesitate - book yourself aboard for a mini-cruise.